 - Lastly, input all your loans in one central location like an excel spreadsheet or word document.
 You will want to have the information below in your document.
 This information will be important when we talk through repayment plans in Part 2.

 - Relevant interest rates (initial and current if there has been any change)

 - Type of loan (Stafford, Grad PLUS, Perkins, Private, etc.)

 - Who holds the loan (parent, student, etc.)

-- Amount owed (original amount owed and current amount if interest has accrued)
+- The amount owed (original amount owed and current amount, if interest has accrued)